horga83/shellChatGPT/README.md

 ### EDITS

-This endpoint is set with models with \`edit' in their name or option -e.
+This endpoint is set with models with `edit` in their name or option -e.

 Editing works by specifying existing text as a prompt and an